Load data from cloud storage: Google Cloud Storage

 This role is not normally used to create objects.
 Instead, we recommend creating a hierarchy of roles aligned with business functions in your organization.
 For more information, see Using the ACCOUNTADMIN Role.

 • You need a warehouse for the resources required to create and manage objects and run SQL commands.
-This tutorial uses the compute_wh warehouse included with your trial account.
+This tutorial uses the SNOWFLAKE_LEARNING_WH warehouse included with the template environment.

-• You created a storage integration and a stage to load data from a CSV file stored in a GCS bucket.
+• You created a storage integration and a stage to load data from a CSV file stored in a Google Cloud Storage bucket.

-• After the data was loaded into your database, you queried it using a SELECT statement.
+• After the data was loaded into your database, you queried it using SELECT statements.

 What’s next?